pnpm/pnpm.io/blog/2021-12-29-yearly-update.md

 :::note

 These stats don't even measure all the different ways that pnpm may be installed!
 They only measure the downloads of the [pnpm npm package](https://www.npmjs.com/package/pnpm).
-However, this year we also added compiled binary versions of pnpm, which are shipped differently.
+This year we also added compiled binary versions of pnpm, which are shipped differently.

 :::

 ### Docs visits

 We collect some unpersonalized stats from our docs using Google Analytics.
-In 2021, sometimes we had more than 2000 unique visitors a week.
+In 2021, sometimes we had more than 2,000 unique visitors a week.

 ![](/img/blog/ga-unique-visits-2021.png)